ekaterine12345/Cafe_Delivery_Shop/README.md

 * User authentication with registration and login functionality
 * Form validation using React Hook Form and Yup
 * Adding Items to Cart
+* Removing Items from Cart
 * Calculating the total fee
 * Fetching food data from API using Axios
 * Responsive design for various devices
 * Animations using Framer Motion
+* Integration with Storage

 # Installation
 1. Clone the repository: git clone https://github.com/ekaterinegurgenidze/react_food_delivery.git